-At Chitkara College of Sales and Marketing, we have initiated 2-Year MBA program with the specialization in Pharmaceutical Management.
-This course has been designed with the help of eminent pharma experts so as to match the needs of the industry as well as that of the aspirant who wants to carve a niche for himself in the Pharmaceutical sector.
+At Chitkara College of Sales and Marketing, we have initiated 2-Year MBA program with specialisation in Pharmaceutical Management.
+This course has been designed with the help of eminent pharma experts so as to match the needs of the industry as well as that of the aspirant who wants to crave a niche for himself in the Pharmaceutical sector.

-- To improve the quality and standard of Pharmaceutical professionals and to inculcate Management skills in such manner so as to make them help to utilize their unlimited potential to perform better in the competitive global environment.
+- To improve the quality and standard of Pharmaceutical professionals and to inculcate Management skills in such manner so as to make them help utilizing their unlimited potential in order to perform better in the competitive global environment.

 - To strengthen and train the students technically and in modern management, marketing, selling and production skills and techniques.

 - To open up new challenging careers for the students and professionals in Product Management Training & Development, Marketing, Production Planning and Corporate Communication.

 Scope and future of MBA in Pharmaceutical Management

 Pharmaceutical industry is one of the largest industry in India, its demand for efficient manpower is continuously on the rise.
 The winds of change globalisation and liberalisation is fast penetrating into the industry.

 Some of the interesting facts of Indian Pharma industry are:

 - The Indian pharmaceutical market (IPM) is valued at 72,069 crore($15 billlion) in 2013 as against 65,654 crore INR in 2012